With every PlayStation game now available to download in addition to purchasing it on a disc our hard drive requirements have shot through the roof.

 For even more external hard drive suggestions don't forget to check out our full list.

 Is upgrading your PS4 hard drive with doing?
 Absolutely.
 It's easy, takes less than half an hour if you're quick (plus a little time to reinstall games) and isn't really that expensive: around the price of a brand new game.
 It doesn't even invalidate your warranty.
 Sony is almost willing you to do it.
-The only reason Sony didn't pack in a bigger drive in the first place was to save costs.

 For enthusiast gamers, it'll avoid you having to delete your installed games anywhere near as soon.
 Just think about it: The Order: 1886 takes up 30GB itself, and that's when you're running of the disc, not a digital download.
 With 500GB you just can't store that many games.